MarketingPip/Send-A-Card/README.md

 # Send-A-Card
-Send a special card to your friends or family!
+Send a customized e-Card to your friends or family for free!